Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="fur-fabric">

 **Fur and fabric** should avoid false lines forming at all costs, which is very easy to happen given the spiky nature of these materials.
 Upscale it normally, and try to avoid having lines every two pixels from 16x by thickening and thinning out some of the spikes on the texture.
 Generally, the farther from the base color a spike gets, the thinner it should be.
-This creates a more natural effect and stops it from looking AI upscaled.
+This creates a more natural effect and stops it from looking mindlessly upscaled.

 <img src="/images/pages/textures/classicfaithful/43.png" alt="fabric and fur textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 43:</b> Examples of fabric and fur textures.
 Note the heavy usage of tapering lines and spikes.</i></p>